 It was at this point that I decided enough was enough and something had to change so I joined the gym and my love for exercise began.
-As someone who was never good at sports as a kid and was always on the sub bench watching, the gym was a massive game changer for me.
+As someone who was never good at sports as a kid and was always on the sub-bench watching, the gym was a massive game-changer for me.
 I finally found a sport I could do.
-Being a self-confessed ‘faddy’, I am that person that gets bored easy, likes trying new things and has massive FOMO; so, the gym ticked a lot of boxes for me particularly when I discovered the classes timetable!
+Being a self-confessed ‘faddy’, I am that person that gets bored easily, likes trying new things, and has massive FOMO; so, the gym ticked a lot of boxes for me particularly when I discovered the classes timetable!

 Running was not an option.

 I needed to find something else.
 Something that would keep me entertained, offered variety, not be too difficult but would push me; and not be too time-consuming so I couldn’t find an excuse not to do it!
 Over the last few months I had seen Binky Felstead looking insanely fit on my Instagram feed perfectly poised on an exercise mat with a belt around her waist exercising in her living room and I decided to investigate further.

 That’s when I came across the app, Fiit.

 I couldn’t believe that this was a free app!
 From initial exploration it looked great; it had a good variety of classes at different levels and a wide range of instructors.
 As I researched it, I learned that you could have a free account or upgrade to a paid account where you would get access to more classes and more features.
 There were different billing options – monthly, quarterly, and annually.

 Being someone that’s normally a bull at a gate, I decided to fight my instinct of signing up for the paid account straightaway and trialed the free app for 3 months to see how I got on.
 I literally loved it; the 25-minute classes are the perfect amount of time pre-work without having to get up too early and I was saving time on not having to drive to the gym beforehand.